top of page

 About Reflexology: About

-Reflexology is a science that deals with the principle that there are reflex areas in the feet and hands that correspond to all glands, organs and structures of the body.
+Reflexology is a science that works with the principle that there are reflex areas in the feet and hands that correspond to all glands, organs and structures of the body.

 The feet (or hands) are like mini-maps of the body's anatomy where all the internal body structures and organs are mapped or mirrored in miniature.
 So any internal body system can be accessed and stimulated by massaging and manipulating the corresponding area of the feet (or hands).